Adal Sultanate: Ethnicity

 According to Leo Africanus (1526) and George Sale (1760), the Adelites were of a tawny brown or olive complexion on the northern littoral, and grew swarthier towards the southern interior.
 They generally had long, lank hair.
 Most wore a cotton sarong but no headpiece or sandals, with many glass and amber trinkets around their necks, wrists, arms and ankles.
 The king and other aristocrats often donned instead a body-length garment topped with a headdress.
 All were Muslims.
 In the southern hinterland, the Adelites lived beside pagan "Negroes", with whom they bartered various commodities.

 Languages

 Various languages from the Afro-Asiatic family were spoken in the vast Adal Sultanate.
 Arabic served as a lingua franca, and was used by the ruling Walashma dynasty.
 According to the 19th-century Ethiopian historian Asma Giyorgis suggests that the Walashma dynasty themselves spoke Arabic.
+According to Robert Ferry, Adal's aristocracy in the Walasma era which consisted of imams, emirs and sultans spoke a language resembling modern Harari language.
+British historian John Fage states Walasma leaders moving their capital from Ifat region to Adal set in motion the evolution of Harari and Argobba language within Harar and its environs.
+According to Jeffrey M. Shaw, the main inhabitants of the Adal Sultanate spoke East Cushitic languages.
+In Zeila, the port city of Adal Sultanate, the Somali language was mainly spoken.

 Economy

 One of the empire's most wealthy provinces was Ifat it was well watered, by the large river Awash.
 Additionally, besides the surviving Awash River, at least five other rivers in the area between Harar and Shawa plateau existed.
 The general area was well cultivated, densely populated with numerous villages adjoining each other.
 Agricultural produce included three main cereals, wheat, sorghum and teff, as well as beans, aubergines, melons, cucumbers, marrows, cauliflowers and mustard.
 Many different types of fruit were grown, among them bananas, lemons, limes, pomegranates, apricots, peaces, citrons mulberries and grapes.
 Other plants included sycamore tree, sugar cane, from which kandi, or sugar was extracted and inedible wild figs.